Key takeaways

 1. Review the audit trail

-A comprehensive event log should provide:
+A comprehensive event log should document:

 - Who signed the document

-- When it was signed (with precise timestamps)
+- When it was signed, with precise timestamps

 2. Validate the digital certificate

-- Is issued by a recognized CA
+- Was issued by a recognized CA

 - Has not expired or been revoked

-- Matches the cryptographic “fingerprint” of the signed document
+- Matches the cryptographic fingerprint of the signed document

-3. Confirm tamper detection functionality
+3. Confirm tamper detection is active

-4. Ensure compliance with relevant legal standards
+4. Align with the relevant legal standards for your industry

 5. Store verified documents securely

-How to verify an e-Signature: Manual vs. automated methods
+How to verify an e-signature: Manual vs. automated methods

 Manual verification

-- Checking for any document modifications post-signing.
+- Checking for any document modifications after signing

-- Suitable for low-volume or one-off checks
+- Low-volume or one-off checks

-- Allows for detailed, case-by-case review
+- Situations requiring detailed, case-by-case review

-- Requires technical understanding of verification details
+- Requires technical understanding of certificate details — most ops staff don't have this

-- Higher risk for human error
+- Higher risk of human error and inconsistency

 Automated verification

-- Digital certificate validation: Applies a trusted certificate and ensures it remains valid
+- Digital certificate validation: Applies a trusted certificate and ensures it remains valid throughout the document's lifecycle

 - Tamper detection: Locks the document and continuously monitors for post-signature changes